roaked/roaked.github.io/content/_index.md

 ## **Run with Passion, Live with Purpose**

 Growing up in Lisbon, I developed a love for the seaside, while my time in the Alps introduced me to the beauty of the mountains.
-I enjoy long-distance trail running, road racing, mountaineering, ski touring and trad climbing as my main hobbies.
+My main interests are long-distance trail running, road racing, mountaineering, ski touring and trad climbing.

 ![M1sasa23e](https://live.staticflickr.com/65535/53747266535_c73e895dee_c.jpg)